tomponline/beanstalkworker/README.md

 ## Usage

+ go get -u github.com/tomponline/beanstalkworker/beanstalkworker

-Please see https://github.com/tomponline/beanstalkworker_demo for examples of how to use this library.
+Please see beanstalkworker_demo folder for examples of how to use this library.

 ## Aims